PROTOPOROS X Tribute and Moments of Trip

 Trip: 3 August 2019.
 From Salamina to Perama, with the PROTOPOROS X of Tsokos Lines.

-The impressive double-ended ferry PROTOPOROS X was built in Greece in 2017, becoming the tenth ship built for Greek company Tsokos Lines.
+The impressive double-ended ferry PROTOPOROS X was built in Greece in 2017, becoming the tenth ship built for the Greek company Tsokos Lines.
 She was deployed on the Perama-Salamina line, where she has since been remaining.
-As of 2020 she operates under the Agios Nikolaos Lines joint venture, as do all current ships of Tsokos Lines.
+As of 2020 she operates under the Agios Nikolaos Lines joint venture, as do all ships currently owned by Tsokos Lines.

 Just one hour after arriving in Salamina with the AGGELIS F of Filiagkos NE, I had taken many photos and was now ready to head back to Athens via Perama.
 As I headed to the port of Paloukia which features countless double-ended ferries connecting the island of Salamina with Perama (making it the busiest line of the Greek coastal service), I received a ticket indicating that I would be traveling with the large PROTOPOROS X, which was due to depart at 16:00.
 This was my second trip of the season with a ferry sailing from Salamina to Perama, and it was also my second-ever trip with a ship of Tsokos Lines.
 Indeed, the first time had been in 21 July 2018, when I had traveled from Eretria to Oropos via the South Evoian Gulf with the fleetmate of the PROTOPOROS X, the PROTOPOROS XIII, which was also built in 2017.
 It was also my first-ever trip on the Perama-Salamina line with a ship owned by Tsokos Lines.